vanleefxp/peano_typ/README.orig.md

-# Typst package: `peano`
+# Typst package: `{{name}}`

-`peano` is a math utility package that provides you with representations of specialized number types, mathematic special functions, number theory related operations and so on.
+`{{name}}` is a math utility package that provides you with representations of specialized number types, mathematic special functions, number theory related operations and so on.
 The name of the package comes from [Peano axioms](https://en.wikipedia.org/wiki/Peano_axioms), which builds up the framework of [natural numbers](https://en.wikipedia.org/wiki/Natural_number) &#x2115;, one of the the most elementary concepts in mathematics, aiming to convey this package's orientation as a simple utility package.

 ## Number types

-`peano` currently supports two number types and their arithmetics:
+`{{name}}` currently supports two number types and their arithmetics:

 - `rational`: representation of [rational numbers](https://en.wikipedia.org/wiki/Rational_number) &#x211a; in the form of fractions
 - `complex`: representation of[ complex numbers](https://en.wikipedia.org/wiki/Complex_number) &#x2102;